 Skip To Main Content

-Ever wondered what $2 million worth of booze will get you?
-While your first thoughts might have gone to flowing rivers of ale and champagne waterfalls, the reality is a little more on the quality side, rather than quantity.
-In fact, when it comes to the most expensive whisky in the world, seven-figure sums are pretty much the standard, and it’s a universal fact.
-Whether it be Scotch releases from The Macallan or rare and aged drams from Japanese whisky icons such as Yamazaki, the high-end whisky market is growing in value seemingly by the day, which is great news for investors, but not ideal for drinkers.
-Call it a hunch but we have a feeling that the overwhelming majority of these ultra-rare bottles aren’t being bought to be consumed, instead, remaining stowed away in some billionaire’s vault or cellar.
-To break the seal is to compromise the spirit’s value and therein lies the paradox, to drink or not to drink?
+The most expensive whiskies in the world aren’t for drinking, but they sure fetch a lot of money at auction thanks to their rarity.
+Whether it be Scotch releases from The Macallan or rare and aged drams from Japanese whisky icons such as Yamazaki, the high-end whisky market is growing in value by the day.
+This is great news for investors, but not ideal for drinkers.
+Call it a hunch, but most of these ultra-rare bottles are likely hiding in a freeport next to a few Mark Rothko’s or in the vault of a billionaire’s mansion.
+To break the seal is to compromise the spirit’s value, and therein lies the paradox: to drink or not to drink?

 Brand: The Macallan